marcobergman/ve.direct_mppt/README.md

 8. Build, upload, and test your Project.

+9. In case you have multiple instances connected to multiple mppt devices, you can change the paths in the SensESP Device, Configuration menu to make them unique.
+To get there, point a browser to the IP address of the SensESP device, as visible in signalk data browser.

 Once you have the example working properly, you can include this library in any SensESP Project just by following Step 5 above.